 Ringing a Bell 108 Times

 In Buddhism, it’s believed that there are a total of 108 earthly desires that cause suffering.
-At the stroke of midnight on New Year’s Eve, the Japanese will celebrate by tolling temple bells 108 times—one for each desire.
+At the stroke of midnight on New Year’s Eve in Japan, temple bells will toll 108 times—one for each desire.
 This ritual is called Joya-no-Kane, it’s all about purification and encouraging a fresh start for the new year.

 Dropping Ice Cream on the Floor